 - NATO leveraging Collaborative Resilience to conduct and sustain operations by preparing for, absorbing, recovering and adapting to the surprise or strategic shock of Hybrid Attack and/or Terror through harmonized and resilient structures, systems and processes enabled by the persistent collaboration across public, military and private stakeholders.

 - "Human Capital" led by Vice Admiral Alfonso Fernandez De Cordoba

 - As the security landscape grows in complexity, it has never been as important for leadership to adapt their approach to decision making.
 Developing and enabling our Human Capital to leverage technological advances and innovative approaches to decision making is paramount.

-All participants must register online using the registration link available at the bottom of this site.
 Attendance will be limited this year based on Chiefs of Transformation Conference 2018 outcomes and prioritized, from:

 - National Chiefs of Transformation (limited to three (3) participants per Nation)

 - National and NATO Command Senior Enlisted Leaders (limited to one (1) per nation)

 - Partner Interoperability Advocacy Group (limited to two (2) participants per Nation)